awsdocs/amazon-translate-developer-guide/doc_source/async-start.md

    1. For **Name**, enter a custom name for the batch translation job\.

-   1. For **Source language**, select the language of the source files that are being translated\.
+   1. For **Source language**, select the language of the source files\.
+If you don't know the language of the source files, or your input documents contains different source languages, select `auto`\.
+Amazon Translate auto detects the source language for each file\.

-   1. For **Target language**, select language that your files are translated into\.
+   1. For **Target languages**, select up to 10 languages\.
+Amazon Translate translates each source file into each target language\.

 1. Under **Input data**, do the following: